 Famagusta Walled City, Northern Cyprus

 The Famagusta Walled City is a historic area on North Cyprus’s eastern coast.
 It is a fortified city built during the medieval period and was an important regional trading center.
-The city walls were built in the 15th century by the Venetians, who ruled over the island then.
-The walls were designed to protect the city from attacks by the Ottoman Turks and other enemies.
+The Venetians built the city walls in the 15th century, once rulers over the island.
+The walls’ design protected the city from attacks by the Ottoman Turks and other enemies.

 Many important historical buildings and structures are inside the city’s walls, including the Gothic-style St. Nicholas Cathedral.
 St. Nicholas Cathedral was built in the 14th century and served as the main church of Famagusta during the medieval period.